Acting Class Descriptions

 CSS 201 - Cinematic Scene Study

 The definition used for acting in this course is: The ability to make a script sound like they are your words and that you just thought of them.
-Cinematic Scene Study employs fundamentals learned in ITFA 101 and applies them to a two-person script from a film.
+Cinematic Scene Study employs fundamentals learned in ITA 101 and applies them to a two-person script from a film.
 Students develop their character into a believable performance using method, personal parallels, relationship, and imaginary circumstances.
-These are applied in week 5 of the Film Lab course where the scenes are filmed and edited.
-Students continue the course with new scripts and characters and class work that prepares them for the Acting Thesis.
+Students continue to be filmed in class, performing these scenes.
+Class work prepares them for the Acting Thesis.

 FLM 202 - Film Lab 1

 The MPI main stage is transformed into a real live working movie set with a production crew.
 Here the student actor is cast in simulated production designed to help them learn how a movie set functions.
 This course gives students valuable knowledge on how to work under lights, in front of a camera, around audio mics and under the watchful eye of a director and his crew.
 At the beginning of each session students rehearse a portion of a prepared script.
 Then they come to set and run through multiple takes, camera set ups and scene performances from the script.
 Key instructional concepts include; set etiquette, blocking, hitting marks, playing to the camera, establishing eye lines, continuity, and staying in character.
 Scenes are filmed and viewed for critiquing, evaluation and grading.

 In this class, students embark upon a series of acting exercises consisting of improvisation and scene work.
 This is a studio class where students look at published plays or short scenes in order to discuss theatrical, film and rehearsal terms while analyzing tools that aid an actor in preparing and presenting work.
 Preparation for class is very important as many of the projects involve memorization.
 Students act during the class period and prepare scenes outside of class time.
 Acting scenes are recorded on camera and critiqued in class.